 GROUNDED IN VALUES

-Our Catholic heritage includes a spiritual dimension that has a profound impact on students and teachers from all faiths and traditions.
-As such, Canterbury is a school grounded in our Catholic heritage and warmly welcoming to students of all faiths.
-Many of our families come from other religious backgrounds, and whatever their individual beliefs, all of our students share an experience shaped by the same set of unchanging convictions: spiritual growth is an important part of any truly complete education.
+Canterbury is a school grounded in Catholic heritage that warmly welcomes students of all faiths.
+Many of our families come from other religious backgrounds, and whatever their individual beliefs, all of our students share an experience shaped by the same unchanging conviction—that spiritual growth is an important part of any truly complete education.
 The wide-ranging backgrounds of our community speak to the inclusive atmosphere found on campus and the importance that our students and their families place on an education that fosters moral development and spiritual growth.